High Blood Pressure In Your 20’s And 30s

 - The blood pressure measurement system used mercury as its pressure indicator during past medical practices.

-- The medical term "mmHg" should not concern you because doctors throughout Australia and worldwide use this standard measurement.
+- The medical term "mmHg" should not concern you because doctors in Australia and worldwide use this standard measurement.

 Blood Pressure Range & What It Means